- About Us

 With Edwina being a trailblazer, breaking down barriers for women here at RIT, it seemed only fitting to name this award after her.

+Nominations will be requested in the Spring Semester of 2020.
 Deadline for Letters of Nominations TBD.